 Softwood deck boards are prone to cracking and splintering very easily.
 They also need regular staining and sealing in order to keep them looking respectable.

-All of this means that DeckPlus composite decking - which requires virtually zero maintenance, and doesn't crack or splinter - is almost always preferable to softwood decking.
+All of this means that, compared to softwood decking, DeckPlus composite decking - which requires virtually zero maintenance, and doesn't crack or splinter, is always the better decking material option.

 Hardwood vs composite decking